MEI Travel Banner Ad

 MSC Cruises

-On MSC Cruises’ FAQ web page, the line says that sunbeds “cannot be reserved” and that guests are “kindly requested not to occupy deck-chairs and sunbeds with personal items during any long absences (more than 30 minutes).”
+On MSC Cruises’ FAQ webpage, the line says that sunbeds “cannot be reserved” and that guests are “kindly requested not to occupy deck chairs and sunbeds by leaving their personal items for any long absences (more than 30 minutes).”
 The policy doesn’t state whether crew members pick up belongings after 30 minutes or where they put them if/when they do.

 Disney Cruise Line